AwaNoodle/buildingAppWithDocker/README.md

 > touch project2/Dockerfile
 ```

 Note: we are using the **~** folder for this example because Node will try to alter the file permissions later on.
-This does not work so well on /vagrant as it's really a Windows folder.
+This does not work so well on /vagrant if you're on Windows.

 The image we are going to use is the **Node onbuild official** so we need to add this as the base.
 We also need to add the port our application listens on.
 Firstly, open the new Dockerfile in your editor and add: